joaonunesss/minitalk/README.md

 ◦ The server PID.
 ◦ The string to send.
 The client must send the string passed as a parameter to the server.
-Once the string has been received, the server must print it
+Once the string has been received, the server must print it.